 Brexit, for me, is one of those stories.

-Just after the results were announced I was eagerly seeking out news about how this would affect me and my business.
-Three years on and many of us are still none the wiser.
+Just after the referendum result, I was eagerly seeking out news about how this would affect me and my business.
+The lack of a clear direction since then has made it very difficult for business owners to plan.

 I’ve put together my SWOT analysis of the situation for a small business owner.
 This is less about the economic data on Brexit and more about the way in which small businesses can react to instability and uncertainty.